ezgigulkaraca/RotaNet/docs/TechnicalArchitecture.md

 # Technical Architecture

-## Overview
+## System Overview

 RotaNet is designed as a modular AI-powered logistics decision support platform.
-The system processes logistics data, optimizes delivery routes, analyzes operational performance and generates AI-assisted recommendations.

-The architecture is designed to support future scalability while keeping the first MVP simple and maintainable.
+The system consists of independent modules responsible for data processing, optimization, visualization and artificial intelligence.
+This architecture allows each component to be developed and maintained separately while keeping the platform scalable.

 ---